Wheels564/mediaportal-us-logos/README.md

 ## Introduction

-This repository contains American television channel and radio station logos for use with [MediaPortal 1](https://www.team-mediaportal.com/) and the [LogoManager plugin](https://www.team-mediaportal.com/extensions/utilities/logomanager).
+This repository contains American television channel and radio station logos for use with [MediaPortal 1](https://www.team-mediaportal.com/).

 The folders contain high quality SVG and PNG logos with dark and light designs.
 All Thanks go out the the MediaPortal team.

 Toledo, OH and Detroit, MI Over-the-Air Logo Pack Installation